sergio-costas/snap-tools/remove_common/README.md

 The result is that we have duplicated files in our snap; files that aren't needed and that occupy precious space.
 This is what this script solves.

+Previously, a bash script like this one was used for this task:

+    build-snaps: [core22, gtk-common-themes, gnome-42-2204]
+    override-prime: |
+      set -eux
+      for snap in "core22" "gtk-common-themes" "gnome-42-2204"; do cd "/snap/$snap/current" && find . -type f,l -name *.so.* -exec rm -f "$CRAFT_PRIME/{}" \;
+      done

+This script has several flaws:

+* It searches all the base snaps (core22, gtk-common-themes and gnome-42-2204) to check if there is a duplicate file in PRIME.
+This is very slow because it has to search for a lot of files (about 14 thousands in core22, 20 thousands in gnome-42-2204, and 76 thousands in gtk-common-themes)  and execute a rm command for each matching file.
+* It is executed at the end of the staging process, after all the parts of the snap have been built and staged.
+This means that it can delete accidentally files that were overwritten during the building, thus removing the new and desired versions and using the old ones (for example, if the snap compiles a more recent version of a library shipped in core or gnome-contents snaps, but with the same major version).
+* It only searches for duplicated library files, but don’t remove other duplicate files, like documentation, icons...

+This python script, instead, is run after the stage .deb packages have been installed in CRAFT_PART_INSTALL, but before the part has been built.
+This allows to safely remove any duplicate files without risking to delete something created by the part.
+Also, it searches in the oposite way: checks each file in CRAFT_PART_INSTALL to see if it exists in any of the specified base snaps, which is much faster because the number of files is smaller.
+Also, it does any deletion in-script, instead of calling an external program ('rm' in the old script), which is always slower because it has to launch a new process, read and link the binary...
+Thanks to these two changes, now it is possible to search for all the duplicate files (not only libraries) and remove them safely.

+The only inconvenient of this script is that it must be run in all and each part that installs stage packages.

 ## How to use it